 Ben Pitcher is Reader in Sociology.
-He writes and teaches about race, politics and popular culture.
+He writes and teaches about the cultural politics of race.
+He is Director of Westminster's new Centre for Social Justice Research.

 He explores the contemporary resonances of the distant human past in Back to the Stone Age: Race and Prehistory in Popular Culture (McGill-Queens, 2022).
 Consuming Race (2014) offers some new ways of thinking about the centrality of race to our lives.
 The Politics of Multiculturalism (2009) explores the way antiracism has shaped governmental practices in twenty-first century Britain.